 After enjoying a memorable sunset at Sumilon sandbar I headed back to Bluewater Resort Sumilon in time for dinner and wine at their Italian restaurant.
 It was hands down the best meal I had in the Philippines on this trip!

-The following morning, and my last day on Sumilon Island, I rose early to shoot photos of the sunrise which indeed was totally worth it!
-I sent the drone up to get some aerial shots of the resort and Sumilon island while the light was still golden.
-See the images below and let me know how I did. 😉
+The following morning, and on my last day on the island, I rose early to shoot photos of the sunrise which indeed was totally worth it!
+I sent the drone up to get some aerial shots of the resort and the island while the light was still golden.
+See the images below and let me know what you think. 😉

 After stuffing myself at the buffet breakfast, I went down to the small cove in front of the resort to where they feed the baby black-tip reef sharks at around 9:00 am every morning.
 I got in the water with my GoPro to get some shots of the baby sharks but was unsuccessful as they are too fast and skittish.
 Even though I didn’t manage to get the shot, it was still an awesome experience that I have never tried before!

 Sumilon Cebu is the first marine protected area in the Philippines with a marine sanctuary that was established back in 1974.
 The island became famous across the country as one of the best diving spots in the Philippines for this reason.